Seabed: Plastic pollution

 In 2020 scientists created what may be the first scientific estimate of how much microplastic currently resides in Earth's seafloor, after investigating six areas of ~3 km depth ~300 km off the Australian coast.
 They found the highly variable microplastic counts to be proportionate to plastic on the surface and the angle of the seafloor slope.
 By averaging the microplastic mass per cm3, they estimated that Earth's seafloor contains ~14 million tons of microplastic – about double the amount they estimated based on data from earlier studies – despite calling both estimates "conservative" as coastal areas are known to contain much more microplastic pollution.
 These estimates are about one to two times the amount of plastic thought – per Jambeck et al., 2015 – to currently enter the oceans annually.

 Exploitation

 In art and culture

-Some children's play songs include elements such as "There's a hole at the bottom of the sea", or "A sailor went to sea... but all that he could see was the bottom of the deep blue sea".

 On and under the seabed are archaeological sites of historic interest, such as shipwrecks and sunken towns.
 This underwater cultural heritage is protected by the UNESCO Convention on the Protection of the Underwater Cultural Heritage.
 The convention aims at preventing looting and the destruction or loss of historic and cultural information by providing an international legal framework.